How to form diatonic chords of D minor scale?

 i, iiº, III, iv, v, VI, VII

-The seven diatonic chords formed from the key of D minor are:
+The seven diatonic chords in the D minor key are:

 i.
 D – F – A (D minor chord)